-The Eastern Gateway Community College Bookstore is currently operated by Barnes and Noble Education and is located in the south wing of the Steubenville campus, and the corridor of the Youngstown campus.
+The Eastern Gateway Community College Bookstore is currently operated by Barnes and Noble Education and is located at both the Steubenville and Youngstown campuses.
 The bookstore can supply students with all required textbooks and materials for each course, as well as supplementary learning materials, gift items and EGCC apparel.